morassman/process-palette/README.md

 Target|Description
 ---|---
-void|The output will not be captured at all. panel|The output will be shown in the Process Palette's panel.
+void|The output will not be captured at all. panel|The output will be shown in Process Palette's panel.
 Running a command that outputs to the panel will automatically open it. clipboard|The output will be stored on the clipboard. editor|The output will be inserted into the open editor at the current cursor position.
-If an editor is not open the output is lost. console|The output will be appended to the developer console.
+If an editor is not open the output is lost. console|The output will be appended to the developer console. file|The output will be written to a new file that will be opened in the Atom workspace.

 The default value of `outputTarget` is "panel".
 If it is overridden with `null` then it will default to "void".